 Lifeboats deployed from UK and France after fire on board ferry in the Channel

-HM Coastguard said it was alerted to a fire on board the Isle of Innisfree ferry, which was in the middle of the Channel.
+HM Coastguard said it was alerted to a fire on board the Isle of Innisfree ferry, which is now being tugged to Calais.

 Three lifeboats from Kent and a French tug were deployed in the Channel on Friday evening after a fire started on a ferry with nearly 200 people on board.